 After its development, did this technique pave the way for researchers to explore new questions within a specific scientific field?
 If so, how?

-:
+Doekele Stavenga: Quantitative knowledge of the distribution of the visual axes of an eye will allow understanding how visual systems are optimized for certain tasks such as hunting, mating, or detecting predators.

 INTERVIEW: Named talent says the statement above in an interview-style shot, looking slightly off-camera.